Precision Time Protocol: Message transport

 PTP messages may use the User Datagram Protocol over Internet Protocol (UDP/IP) for transport.
 IEEE 1588-2002 uses only IPv4 transports, but this has been extended to include IPv6 in IEEE 1588-2008.
 In IEEE 1588-2002, all PTP messages are sent using multicast messaging, while IEEE 1588-2008 introduced an option for devices to negotiate unicast transmission on a port-by-port basis.
 Multicast transmissions use IP multicast addressing, for which multicast group addresses are defined for IPv4 and IPv6 (see table).
 Time-critical event messages (Sync, Delay_req, Pdelay_Req and Pdelay_Resp) are sent to port number 319.
 General messages (Announce, Follow_Up, Delay_Resp, Pdelay_Resp_Follow_Up, management and signaling) use port number 320.

 In IEEE 1588-2008, encapsulation is also defined for DeviceNet, ControlNet and PROFINET.

 Domains

 A domain is an interacting set of clocks that synchronize to one another using PTP.
 Clocks are assigned to a domain by virtue of the contents of the Subdomain name (IEEE 1588-2002) or the domainNumber (IEEE 1588-2008) fields in PTP messages they receive or generate.
 Domains allow multiple clock distribution systems to share the same communications medium.

 Best master clock algorithm

-The best master clock (BMC) algorithm performs a distributed selection of the best candidate clock based on the following clock properties:
+The best master clock algorithm (BMCA) performs a distributed selection of the best clock to act as leader based on the following clock properties: